Dr. J Abraham

 There had also been innumerable debate on the merits and demerits of meat consumption.
 Higher fat content in meat especially saturated fats had been correlated to cardiovascular diseases and to some extent in cancers.
 We all know that the fat content in Indian beef/buff is comparatively very low.
 However, it is essential to highlight the health benefits of lean meat in protection and promotion of human health.
 Meat is a major source of n-3 PUFAs which can significantly reduce coronary heart disease.
 Researchers have successfully enhanced the content n-3 PUFAs in meat by modifying the dietary regimens of animals.
 Conjugated linoleic acid which is found in red meats have potential health benefits including anti-carcinogenic, anti-atherogenic, anti-diabetic and also enhances immune function and bone formation.
 Now it is known that the CLA can be enhanced by grass feeding.
 Grass feeding also reduces saturated fat levels in meat.
 Grass fed beef has more beta carotene, Vitamin E, and omega fatty acids.
 It may be of interest to know that grass fed hamburger meat sells for about One US Dollar more per pound, while steaks sell about 7 Dollars more than ordinary beef.
 We must take advantage of these developments in science and undertake researches to study the health benefits and promote the production of such meat in our country.
 A threefold increase of Vitamin E in meat can be achieved by grass feeding.
 Grass fed cattle has 60% more omega-3 fatty acids, which reduces inflammation, heart diseases and arthritis.
 Meat is a rich source of readily absorbable iron, Zinc, B vitamins, Vitamin D and many antioxidants.
 There had also been reports that lean red meat is useful in reducing the total and LDL cholesterol and increasing the HDL cholesterol.

 The role of meat in causing cancer had also been in debate.
 However, there had been absolutely no proof in correlating meat and cancer.
-Several studies have been conducted in different countries, particularly in this regard.
+Several studies have been conducted in different countries, particularly in this regard, even the brain cancer treatment research.
 If meat consumption is related to colorectal cancer, there should have been a considerable reduction in the incidence if CRC in Britain on account of 25% reduction in consumption of beef.
 But on the contrary, during the same period, there had been a 50% increase in the incidence of CRC in Britain.
 If meat consumption is related to cancers, it is only logical that the incidence of cancer will be highest in countries where meat consumption is high.
 Mediterranean’s who consume largest quantities of red meat have very low incidence of cancer in their population.
 Studies have also proved that there is no difference in the incidence of cancer among vegetarians and non-vegetarians.
 It is pertinent to understand that the type of cooking has a major impact on developing carcinogens.
 Use of monosodium glutamate, artificial colours, nitrates and trans- fats has effects in developing carcinogens.
 Such materials are being widely used in hotels and restaurants for preparation of non-vegetarian as well as vegetarian dishes.
 Safety of ready to eat/ ready to cook meat products depends on the use of such ingredients in their preparations.

 A rational judgment has to be made by the meat industry concerning the potential hazards and the risk assessment.
 Meat and its products being a biological material are amenable to degradation and contamination.
 Meat hazards, as already stated could be physical, chemical or biological.
 Biological hazards can exist while a diseased animal is sacrificed or due to toxic substances produced by micro-organisms in the body of the animal, or during the preparation of the product.
 Data on the meat-borne diseases or zoonotic diseases can be collected from the abattoirs and meat processing plants.
 It is essential to evaluate the severity of the risk and to identify the hazards in our pursuit to produce safe meat.
 It is the basic responsibility of the manufacturer to ensure the safety of the products that are released to the market.